NicoleTobal/mail-sender-service/README.md

 ### Description

 A basic service to send emails using Nodejs Nodemailer and the Gmail API.
+Also subscribe service was added, which sends and email to the subscribed person and adds it as a contact in the provided email's list of contacts.

 ### Gmail API tokens